artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab8/README.md

     * Select version *Vivado ML Standard* (not *Vivado ML Enterprise*), as this is the no-cost version.
     * Set all the I Agree boxes.
     * Otherwise, defaults should be selected.
-    * You will also need to manually install the Digilent Board Files.
+    * When creating a project, at the point where you must select the board, you need to *Refresh* them to find Nexys A7.
+If this is not enough, you may also need to manually install the Digilent Board Files:
       * Download the archive [vivado-boards](https://github.com/Digilent/vivado-boards/archive/master.zip?_ga=2.158467251.828100773.1587959567-2022567073.1577108610) and extract it.
       * Open the folder extracted from the archive and navigate to its new/board_files directory.
 Select all folders within this directory and copy them.
       * Open the folder that Vivado was installed.
 Under this folder, navigate to its <version>/data/boards/board_files directory, then paste the board files into this directory.